How Long Is Sourdough Discard Good For? A Guide

 Tips for Managing Sourdough Discard

-Managing sourdough discard is key to keeping your starter healthy and active.
+Managing it is key to keeping your starter healthy and active.
 By following simple tips and storage methods, you can make sure your discard doesn’t go to waste.
 Here are some important strategies to remember:

 Regular Feeding Schedule